NewGuyCode/SnapChat-Assessment/README.md

 Day 1 😀: (Feeling Excited & Optimistic)

--Was at work for the day so no actual coding was done -spent time just doing html/css refreshers
+- Was at work for the day so no actual coding was done
+- spent time just doing html/css refreshers
--jot down some of the things I "planned" to implement
+- jot down some of the things I "planned" to implement

 Day 2 😅: (Started off strong but getting stuck on an easy part lead to a bit of Imposter Syndrome)

--Watched and coded along a couple of throwaway project on Youtube -Memory was slowly coming back
+- Watched and coded along a couple of throwaway project on Youtube
+- Memory was slowly coming back
--Did basic Html structure layout for my website
+- Did basic Html structure layout for my website

-*SPENT 3 HOURS on setting up my styles.css -contemplated my sanity
+  *SPENT 3 HOURS on setting up my styles.css
+- contemplated my sanity
-  -physically stressing me more then the actual CSS itself -had to call it a day, couldn't resolve
+- physically stressing me more then the actual CSS itself
+- had to call it a day, couldn't resolve

 Day 3 😰: (Resolved the CSS sheet, felt dumb so Imposter Syndrome was lurking)